 Montreal by Train

-Amtrak operates a scenic, 11-hour train service from New York’s Penn Station that follows the Hudson River and Lake Champlain from $69 each way.
+Amtrak operates a scenic, 11-hour train service from New York’s Penn Station that follows the Hudson River and Lake Champlain.

 Via Rail offers service all over Canada.
-Sample routes and costs:
+Sample routes and times are: